Probate Q&A Series

 3. Follow Case Filings and Hearings

 After inventory, the executor may sell assets or pay debts.
-Every major action usually requires court approval or notice.
-For example, to sell real property for cash, the executor files a petition under G.S.
-28A-19-1.
-The clerk schedules a hearing and posts notice.
-As an interested party, you may attend and raise concerns.
+Some actions require court approval or notice, but not every major action does.
+For example, to sell real property to make assets for the payment of debts and claims, the personal representative may proceed under G.S.
+28A-15-1 through G.S.
+28A-15-2.
+Depending on the proceeding, the clerk may schedule a hearing and require notice.
+As an interested party, you may attend and raise concerns when notice and hearing are provided.

 4. Request Periodic Accountings

-North Carolina rules allow beneficiaries to demand accountings.
-Although the executor files a final accounting at the end of administration, you can petition the court for interim accountings if you suspect mismanagement.
-The court reviews all receipts, disbursements, and proposed distributions under G.S.
-28A-20-1.
+North Carolina rules allow beneficiaries to seek accountings.
+Although the executor files a final accounting at the end of administration, you can petition the court for an accounting if you suspect mismanagement.
+The court reviews receipts, disbursements, and proposed distributions under G.S.
+28A-21-1.

 5. Communicate with the Executor